-Not applicable, as Bitstamp Europe S.A. has admitted the token to trading on its platform on its own initiative and is not the offeror nor has been in charge for placing of the token.
+Not applicable, as Bitstamp Europe S.A. has admitted the token to trading on its platform on its own initiative and is neither the offeror nor in charge of placing the token.

 E.31 CASP identifier

 E.32 Placement form